kyverno/website/content/en/docs/Introduction/_index.md

 kubectl delete clusterpolicy require-labels
 ```

 Congratulations, you've just implemented a validation policy in your Kubernetes cluster!
+For more details on validation policies, see the [validate section](/docs/writing-policies/validate/).

 ### Mutation